-We want there to be a balance of enough daytime sleep hours and enough awake time hours each day.
-Keeping your baby awake for longer periods during the day will not always help lead to longer, more restful naps unless their awake times are way too short.
+We want to balance enough daytime sleep and awake time hours each day.
+Keeping your baby awake for more extended periods during the day will not always help lead to longer, more restful naps unless their awake times are way too short.
 Developmentally, babies do best with consistent and short awake spacings between sleep periods.
-If we keep them awake too long in between sleep periods their body gets overtired.
-This leads to Adrenaline being released in the body which disrupts sleep.
+Their bodies get overtired if we keep them awake too long between sleep periods.
+This leads to Adrenaline being released in the body, which disrupts sleep.

-These are recommendations for the Maximum amount of time between sleep periods.
-Under these is best!
+These are recommendations for the maximum amount of time between sleep periods.
+Anything under these is best!

 3. Help Your Baby Extend Short Naps

-When stuck in an overtired cycle, it can be beneficial to help your baby to get some longer spurts.
-In some cases, we need to break the cycle somewhere and set up new patterns for the body to recognize.
-Short naps can become habitual meaning the body just gets used to shorter naps and we reinforce them by getting our baby up after 30-45 minutes.
+When stuck in an overtired cycle, it can be beneficial for your baby to get some longer spurts.
+Sometimes, we need to break the cycle somewhere and set up new patterns for the body to recognize.
+Short naps can become habitual, meaning the body gets used to shorter naps, and we reinforce them by getting our baby up after 30-45 minutes.

-If your baby wakes up in under 1 hour for the first or second nap of the day then go in and try and extend it.
-You can do this by doing whatever works best as the goal is to help teach them what it feels like to have longer stretches of sleep.
-Try for 10 minutes and if they are still awake then no worries, move on to the next awake time.
-If they do fall back asleep then great!
-See if they will get an extra sleep cycle in which will help push the day later and catch up on sleep for them.
+If your baby wakes up in under 1 hour for the first or second nap of the day, then go in and try and extend it.
+You can do this by doing whatever works best, as the goal is to help teach them what it feels like to have longer stretches of sleep.
+Try for 10 minutes, and if they are still awake, then no worries, move on to the next awake time.
+And if they do fall back asleep, then great!
+See if they will get an extra sleep cycle to help push the day later and catch up on sleep.

-I suggest doing this for the first 2 naps of the day only as the earlier naps are more restorative and have a higher sleep drive.
-Once your baby is extending some of those naps with your help you can use strategies to help them do more on their own.
+I suggest doing this for the first two naps of the day only because the earlier naps are more restorative and have a higher sleep drive.
+Once your baby extends some of those naps with your help, you can use strategies to help them do more on their own.
 It is a great start!
 In some cases, just breaking the cycle is enough to improve sleep.

-If you want to avoid having an overtired baby, you have to focus on bedtime.
-Bedtime is a crucial part of the day.
-It has a big impact on night sleep and can influence the next morning.
-When our baby is stuck in an overtired cycle, we usually end up having to push bedtime just to get them to a more acceptable bedtime even if this means an awake time that is too long.
-This usually backfires and causes your baby to go to bed overtired and leads to more night wakings and another early morning.
+To avoid having an overtired baby, you must focus on bedtime.
+Bedtime is a crucial part of the day that significantly impacts night sleep and can influence the following morning.
+When our baby is stuck in an overtired cycle, we usually end up having to push bedtime just to get them to a more acceptable bedtime, even if this means an awake time that is too long.
+This usually backfires and causes your baby to go to bed overtired, leading to more night wakings and another early morning.

-I do like to keep bedtime between 6:15–8:00 p.m. but I am not afraid to use a 6:15/6:30 p.m. bedtime when needed!
+I like to keep bedtime between 6:15–8:00 p.m., but I am not afraid to use a 6:15/6:30 p.m. bedtime when needed!
 Bedtime is a reflection of nap quality.
-Good naps naturally mean a later bedtime and bad naps lead to an earlier bedtime.
-I call this a “swinging bedtime” that allows your baby to go to bed at a time that will allow them to get the most rest.
-If they didn’t reach good daytime sleep hours we just add those lost hours to the beginning of the night.
-If they slept great during the day then we can put them to bed later as they got a good chunk during the day.
+Good naps naturally mean a later bedtime, and bad naps lead to an earlier bedtime.
+I call this a “swinging bedtime” that allows your baby to go to bed at a time that will enable them to get the most rest.
+If they didn’t reach good daytime sleep hours, we would add those lost hours to the beginning of the night.
+If they slept great during the day, we could put them to bed later as they got a good amount of sleep during the day.

-Using these tips in an overall system is really what works best.
-Setting up a consistent morning routine, using appropriate spacings between sleep periods, helping your baby extend naps, and not pushing bedtime too late will allow your baby’s body to be balanced and therefore break the overtired cycle.
-The restful bedtime can lead to a more restorative night and skipping that early morning waking and this will help push the day back.
-Then we can extend naps to catch up on sleep which will naturally push bedtime back and you will be back on schedule!
+Using these tips in an overall system is what works best.
+Setting up a consistent morning routine, using appropriate spacings between sleep periods, helping your baby extend naps, and not pushing bedtime too late will allow your baby’s body to be balanced and break the overtired cycle.
+A restful bedtime can lead to a more restorative night and skipping that early morning waking, which will help push the day back.
+Then we can extend naps to catch up on sleep, which will naturally push bedtime back, and you will be back on schedule!